Chart Color Schemes

 Clunes is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clunes' dwelling structures, as per the latest Census, consisted of 95.5% houses and 4.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Vic.'s figures of 96.1% houses and 3.9% other dwellings.
+Clunes' dwelling structures, as per the latest Census, consisted of 95.5% houses and 4.6% other dwellings.
+In comparison, Non-Metro Vic had 96.1% houses and 3.9% other dwellings.
 Home ownership in Clunes stood at 49.9%, with mortgaged dwellings at 35.2% and rented ones at 15.0%.
-The median monthly mortgage repayment was $1,127, lower than Non-Metro Vic.'s average of $1,538.
-Median weekly rent in Clunes was recorded at $220, compared to Non-Metro Vic.'s $300.
-Nationally, Clunes' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median monthly mortgage repayment was $1,127, lower than Non-Metro Vic's average of $1,538.
+Median weekly rent in Clunes was $220, compared to Non-Metro Vic's $300.
+Nationally, Clunes' mortgage repayments were significantly lower at $1,127 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing